 Looking for magic on your honeymoon?
 Let’s be honest, who isn’t?
 When it comes to sure things, Hawaii is the call to make.
-There’s no shortage of dreaminess to be had on these jewels of the Pacific, where there’s plenty of opportunity to indulge in the classic Hawaiian hallmarks—luau and ukulele lessons, anyone?—along with brilliant and less common experiences across the islands.
+There’s no shortage of dreaminess to be had on these jewels of the Pacific, where there’s plenty of opportunities to indulge in the classic Hawaiian hallmarks—luau and ukulele lessons, anyone?—along with brilliant and less common experiences across the islands.

 With daily flights from the mainland U.S. to several of the eight major islands, it could be tempting to fly in and plop down in the first infinity pool-adjacent lounge chair you see for 10 days.
 But that wouldn’t be doing justice to the diverse archipelago, which has so much to offer.
-An alternate plan: Hitting two to three of the stunners for an island-hopping adventure that is sure to serve up more beauty than imagined.
+An alternate plan: hitting two to three of the stunners for an island-hopping adventure that is sure to serve up more beauty than imagined.

 There are so many ways to go about piecing together your once-in-a-lifetime trip, but one way is by figuring out what you want.
 Is it a mix of a cosmopolitan city with picturesque beaches, views of Diamond Head, and maybe surfing one of the world’s most epic waves?
 Definitely get to Oahu.
 Are plush resorts with scene-y pools and incredible dining—and maybe some kitesurfing for a dose of adrenaline—your priority?
 Hit Maui.

-Once you have your priorities straight, it’s just a matter of fitting them all together, with short inter-island flights or even boats.
-You can hop an hour-long ferry from Maui to Lanai, and vice versa, for example, or another to Molokai, to get truly off the radar—Lanai is separated by the two islands by a wide channel, affording jaw-dropping views packed with fast-moving azure water, and jagged mountains and cliffs nine miles in the distance.
+Once you have your priorities straight, it’s just a matter of fitting them all together with short inter-island flights or even boats.
+You can hop an hour-long ferry from Maui to Lanai and vice versa, for example, or another to Molokai to get truly off the radar.
+Lanai is separated by the two islands by a wide channel, affording jaw-dropping views packed with fast-moving azure water and jagged mountains and cliffs nine miles in the distance.

-One idyllic itinerary might begin like this: Land in Honolulu and head west—away from overrun Waikiki—to the Four Seasons Resort Oahu at Ko Olina (new last year) where the sunset views are flawless and the adults-only pool and cabanas perfect for lazing a day away.
+One idyllic itinerary might begin like this: Land in Honolulu and head west—away from overrun Waikiki—to the Four Seasons Resort Oahu at Ko Olina where the sunset views are flawless and the adults-only pool and cabanas are perfect for lazing a day away.
 Book a heavenly couples’ treatment (you can’t go wrong with a lomilomi massage preceded by a local passion fruit and Maui sugar cane scrub) in one of the Muliwai Healing Hales where, with one wall open to nature, you'll truly be living the Hawaiian dream.

-When you’re ready to venture out, those in specialty suites (booked at published rates) can grab a Tesla Model S or X for a day trip, say up to the quaint North Shore to see the Banzai Pipeline surf reef break, or hike to WWII pillboxes, or to Waikiki or Honolulu for shopping and a day at the iconic beach.
+When you’re ready to venture out, those in specialty suites (booked at published rates) can grab a Tesla Model S or X for a day trip, say up to the quaint North Shore to see the Banzai Pipeline and surf the reef break, or hike to World War II pillboxes, or to Waikiki or Honolulu for shopping and a day at the iconic beach.
 Make like the #couplegoals Obamas and grab a bite at Mahina and Sun’s restaurant.
-From there, those seeking more relaxation could head to the Fairmont Kea Lani on Maui, while couples who want to turn up the activity level may choose the Big Island, where Volcanoes National Park shouldn’t be missed—you can even trek near active red lava flow.
+From there, those seeking more relaxation could head to the Fairmont Kea Lani on Maui while couples who want to turn up the activity level may choose the Big Island, where Volcanoes National Park shouldn’t be missed—you can even trek near active red lava flow.
 Hiking enthusiasts can get their fill all across the island on some of the most picturesque trails known to man.

 But it’s not only hiking.
 Exploratory types can seek out black- and even green-sand beaches, which must be one of the world’s rarest sand colors.
-Base yourselves in Kona, where the beer and coffee are world-class, at a rental house on the beach or at the Four Seasons Hualalai, adjacent to Kekaha Kai State Park.
-There are also local wineries, as well as biking, golfing, and sunrise summits to make.
+Base yourselves in Kona, where the beer and coffee are world-class, at a rental house on the beach, or at the Four Seasons Hualalai, adjacent to Kekaha Kai State Park.
+There are also local wineries as well as biking, golfing, and sunrise summits to make.

 Because of the manageable size of the island, there’s no pressure on Lanai to do too much—a welcome feeling after the stress of a wedding.
 After opening the blackout curtain in your seductive room and spotting the alluring big blue ocean from your bed through floor-to-ceiling windows, you might be inclined to spend a lazy morning snorkeling alongside tropical fish and spinner dolphins just below the resort, and you’ll feel like you really accomplished something.
-Ditto if you rent a white Jeep Wrangler and venture out to the amazing red Mars-like landscape at Garden of the Gods, take a trail ride on horseback.
+Ditto if you rent a white Jeep Wrangler and venture out to the amazing red Mars-like landscape at Garden of the Gods and take a trail ride on horseback.